stuttter/wp-multi-network/readme.txt

 Tested up to:      7.0
 Stable tag:        3.0.0

+A WordPress plugin that provides a network management interface for global multisite administrators.

 == Description ==

 Turn your WordPress Multisite installation into many multisite networks, surrounding one global set of users.